-The Liechtenstein Institute on Self-Determination will co-sponsor a lecture and discussion, "Accountability: An Essential Element of the Women, Peace, and Security Agenda," on Monday, October 21, 2013, at 1:00 p.m. at the United Nations in New York, North Lawn Building (CR7).
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will co-sponsor a lecture and discussion, "Accountability: An Essential Element of the Women, Peace, and Security Agenda," on Monday, October 21, 2013, at 1:00 p.m. at the United Nations in New York, North Lawn Building (CR7).
 The featured speaker will be Navi Pillay, United Nations High Commissioner for Human Rights.
-The event is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Program on Women in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom.
+The event is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Project on Gender in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom.
 To attend the event, RSVP to the Permanent Mission of Liechtenstein to the UN.

 In her lecture, Navi Pillay will highlight the importance of accountability for an effective implementation of the women, peace, and security agenda and will outline challenges and promising practices concerning the integration of a gender perspective in criminal prosecution, reparations, truth and reconciliation commissions, and institutional reforms.
 Women and girls continue to experience all forms of physical, sexual, and psychological violence in modern conflicts and crisis.
 For far too many women who have been victims of serious wartime crimes, prospects of having the perpetrators brought to justice are very remote, as are prospects of reparations for the harms suffered.
 Promoting accountability for violence that women and girls have suffered during conflict, political strife, and instability is essential.
 Without accountability, human rights will be denied, crime will flourish, and impunity for past crimes will persist, undermining legitimacy and prospects for reconciliation.
 Accountability should be intended as encompassing processes, norms, and structures to hold individuals and entities accountable for their actions, impose adequate sanctions, ensure remedies for survivors, address impunity for past crimes, and avoid repetitions of violations in the future.
 Such processes, norms, and structures must be built on fundamental principles of equality and non-discrimination and fully take into account women’s and girls’ experience of conflict and instability.